tammet/gkc/Examples/README.md

 ### Example with a hard problem

-As an example of a small but a really hard problem for gkc which is nevertheless actually provable, try the fof-format problem LCL876+1 from the TPTP collection:
+As an example of a small but a really hard problem for gkc which is nevertheless actually provable, try the fof-format problem [example12.txt](example12.txt) (LCL876+1 from the TPTP collection):

     ./gkc example12.txt